-Earnings per share, basic Profit attributable to owners of the parent company / Average number of shares during the period Earnings per share, diluted Profit attributable to owners of the parent company / Average number of shares during the period, diluted Equity per share Equity attributable to owners of the parent / Average number of shares during the period Distribution per share Distribution / Number of shares at the end of the period.
+Earnings per share, diluted Profit attributable to owners of the parent company / number of shares during the period

+Average number of shares during the period, diluted

+Equity per share Equity attributable to owners of the parent / Average period.
 In the attached table of share related key indicators, the dividend and capital redemptions are presented in that year's column on which results the pay-out are based; hence the actual payment takes place during next year.

+Distribution per share Distribution / Number of shares at the end of the share shares traded during the period

-Price to earnings Share price at the end of the period / Earnings per share Average share price Total value of shares traded in currency / Number of shares traded during the period Market capitalisation Number of shares Share price at the end of the period
+Price to earnings Share price at the end of the period / Earnings per

+Average share price Total value of shares traded in currency / Number of

+Market capitalisation Number of shares Share price at the end of the period